-Among men who have anal intercourse, epididymitis usually is caused by intestinal bacteria from the anus.
+Among men who have anal intercourse, epididymitis can be caused by intestinal bacteria from the anus.
 These bacteria enter the urethra through the penis.
 They then travel backward through the reproductive tract.

 In adults with a high-risk medical history.
 Some men have a history of UTIs or prostate infections.
 For them, epididymitis usually is caused by intestinal bacteria that have spread from the infected site.

 After surgery, testing or catheterization.
 Epididymitis may develop after surgery or a diagnostic test that involves the bladder or urethra.
 Or it may occur after a catheter has been inserted to collect urine.

 In these cases, the infection usually is caused by intestinal bacteria.
 These bacteria enter the urethra or bladder, either during the procedure or through the catheter.

 Other forms (all age groups).
 Rarely, epididymitis can occur when a systemic (whole body) infection spreads through the bloodstream and moves to the epididymis.

 Noninfectious epididymitis.
 A noninfectious form of this condition can occur.
 Often the exact cause remains unknown.
 It sometimes develops in men who take amiodarone (Cordarone, Pacerone).
 This is a heart medication that seems to build up in the epididymis.

 Some cases have been blamed on intense exercise, especially heavy lifting.
 The strain of heavy lifting may force urine from the bladder into the epididymis.
 There, it can cause a form of chemical irritation that triggers epididymitis.